Apologies and Forgiveness

 Radio Chat: 9 May 2012

-I discussed "Apologies and Forgiveness" with listeners for Philosophy in Action Radio on 9 May 2012.
-Listen to or download the podcast below.
+I discussed "Apologies and Forgiveness" with listeners on 9 May 2012.
+Listen to or download this episode of Philosophy in Action Radio below.

 When a person wrongs you, when should you forgive him?
 When should you ask someone to forgive you?